 Fungal treasure trove: researchers have created a library of bioactive compounds derived from fungi [Netherlands, November 2019]

 Fungi are known to contain various chemicals that are biologically active.
 Many compounds currently used in medicine are of fungal origin.
 However, it is slow and cost-effective to find compounds one by one.
-Current biochemical methods allow fast screening and testing of chemicals that can potentially be of use, and the team of Dutch researchers from the Universities of Utrecht and Leiden, Netherlands, decided to use them for mass screening of potentially useful fungal compounds.
-In the course of their project the scientists performed the following:
+Current biochemical methods allow fast screening and testing of chemicals that can potentially be used.
+The Dutch researchers from the Universities of Utrecht and Leiden, Netherlands, decided to use them to mass-screen potentially useful fungal compounds.
+In the course of their project, the scientists performed the following:

-- In order to test the properties of each compound, zebrafish embryos (Danio rerio) were used.
+- To test the properties of each compound, zebrafish embryos (Danio rerio) were used.